dsinn/project_euler/README.md

 >
 > What is the millionth lexicographic permutation of the digits 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9?

-I've seen both brute-force solutions that slowly generate and sort every permutation in _O_(_n_!) time, as well as "pen and paper" solutions that suffice.
+I've seen both brute-force solutions that slowly generate and sort every permutation in $O(n!)$ time, as well as "pen and paper" solutions that suffice.
 While a recursive algorithm that generates permutations for any character set you through it is neat, it hurts performance so much and involves "so little math" that it was never on the table for me.
 While a "pen and paper" solution does the job as far as netting you points, I wouldn't have been satisfied with completing a Project Euler problem without writing any code, so my solution is actually a generalized "pen and paper" solution.

 Our iterative algorithm will be crafting the permutation from left to right by calculating each digit.
 Instead of using the answer to the problem as an example, we can use a much shorter example—the 3124 example they used in the description, which happens to be the 13th lexicographic permutation of 1, 2, 3 and 4.
 For the purpose of this explanation, let's just forget that we're using 3124, and pretend we're attempting to find the 13th permutation of 1, 2, 3 and 4.